 Saying goodbye to a potential scrapped car?
-A typical day of a scrapyard visitor includes trapezing past the giant piles of scrap metal and seeing all the sad cars, before handing over the keys to claim your PARF/COE rebate.
-If you don’t know what that means, check out our guide!
+A typical day at the scrapyard includes traipsing past the giant piles of scrap metal and seeing all the sad cars, before handing over the keys to claim your PARF/COE rebate.

-But have you ever wondered, what happens to your faithful vehicle after it has dutifully served you for the past few years.
+But don’t start to feel extra morose thinking about your faithful vehicle which dutifully served you for the past few years.
 A scrapped car actually goes through a pretty thorough process before it’s actually compacted.
 What exactly happens during the scrapped car process?
 Here’s a hint, only 5% of your car is actually trashed!
 So what happens to the remaining 95%?

 This is the first step to scrapping your car, and rightfully so!
 It ensures the safety of the staff and environment throughout the process.
 So what exactly is de-pollution?
 It refers to the process of removing hazardous materials as they can easily pollute the environment.
 Some hazardous waste a car has includes the lead-acid battery, the liquid petroleum gas tank, oils, fluids, liquids, oil filter and switches containing mercury.

 As most cars in scrapyards are older or in poorer condition, the last thing a scrapyard wants is to have it combusting into flames before having the chance to search for recyclable parts!

 Car fluids will also be drained and disposed of, or be sold to licensed waste oil recyclers.
 After doing so, the car will then be safe to inventory for parts, crushed and recycled.

 Here, parts that can be repurposed in their current condition are removed and resold to car repair shops or even car enthusiasts!
 Some of the more valuable parts include the engine, transmission systems and catalytic converters.
 Even the car seats can be resold!

 Parts are either resold in Singapore or overseas to countries such as Africa and Latin America for a second life.

 Some scrap yards resell parts to the general public and car repair shops.
 So keep a lookout for these heavily discounted second-hand parts.

 Recycling car parts and accessories